AbbVie Inc

 Summary

-AbbVie is a premier global biopharmaceutical leader with a robust track record of dividend growth and successful pipeline execution.
-While recent non-cash accounting impairments have severely distorted trailing earnings, underlying free cash flow strongly covers the secure 3.09% dividend yield.
-Existing shareholders should maintain positions, but current valuations offer limited upside for new investors to initiate positions.
+AbbVie is a premier biopharmaceutical leader with a robust track record of dividend growth and successful pipeline execution offsetting legacy patent expirations.
+While a recent $3.5 billion non-cash accounting impairment has temporarily skewed trailing GAAP earnings, the underlying cash flows safely cover the 3.23% yield.
+Existing shareholders should maintain positions given the strong fundamentals, but current valuation multiples around 17.8x P/FFO suggest limited upside for new capital allocation.

 Sector Context